hanslhansl/cpptkinter/README.md

 - [simple example](#simple-example)
 - [building](#building)
 - [current state of the project](#current-state-of-the-project)
+## philosophy
+The goal is to provide a library which mirrors _tkinter's_ api as closely as possible.
+This requires a plethora of meta programming and other shenanigans which makes this project a rather academic approach to gui programming.

+Nevertheless, it is definitely usable in real life code.
+See [simple example](#simple-example) and [more elaborate examples](examples).
 ## terminology
 To prevent misunderstandings the following terms are defined as
 - _tcl_: the [scripting language](https://en.wikipedia.org/wiki/Tcl)